Key Takeaways:

 Crowdfunding

-In simple terms, the crowdfunding platform offers those looking for investors an opportunity to network with friends, family, colleagues, and the community, etc. to encourage investors to join in funding a new business.
-As the network expands, more and more people are privy to information about the new business and making an investment.
+In simple terms, the crowdfunding platform offers those looking for investors an opportunity to network with friends, family, colleagues, and the community to encourage investors to join in funding a new business.
+As the network expands, more people become privy to information about the new business and the investment opportunity.

 The SEC has approved equity crowdfunding rules for investors.
 These rules allow small businesses and startups looking for investors to use brokers or online platforms to find them.
 Also, the investors can be anyone.
 For non-accredited investors, the barriers to participating in crowdfunding are extremely low, especially when looking at small businesses and financing startups.
 Some have minimums as low as $10.